metriccoders/metriccoders/README.md

 - **AI Models**: We have a collection of state-of-the-art AI models for a variety of tasks.
 - **Datasets**: We provide high-quality datasets for training and testing AI models.
 - **Notebooks**: We share Jupyter notebooks, Google Colab and Python programs that demonstrate how to implement and use different AI models and datasets.
 - **Full Stack LLM Applications**: We're developing end-to-end applications using Large Language Models.
+This includes AI SaaS applications, including ones powered by Langchain.
 - **Indic Language Models**: We're working on models specifically designed for Indic languages.

 ## Contact Us 📧